kasper-piskorski/sample-datasets/README.md

-# Example Datasets for MindmapsDB
+# Sample Graql Datasets for MindmapsDB